 |Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17195|

-The Data Protection Act 1998 establishes a framework of rights and duties designed to safeguard personal data and to protect the individual's right to privacy.
-The Act applies to any body holding information about living individuals in electronic format and, in most cases, on paper.
+The Data Protection Act 2018 and the General Data Protection Regulations (GDPR) establish a framework of rights and duties designed to safeguard personal data and to protect the individual's right to privacy.
+They apply to any body holding information about living individuals in electronic format and, in most cases, on paper.

-The Act protects your privacy and ensures that your personal data is processed fairly and lawfully.
+The legislation protects your privacy and ensures that your personal data is processed fairly and lawfully.

 Information held about you